camunda/camunda-docs/docs/product-manuals/zeebe/deployment-guide/getting-started/create-process-instance.md

 title: "Create and complete process instances"
 ---

+import Tabs from "@theme/Tabs";
+import TabItem from "@theme/TabItem";

 We're going to create 2 process instances for this tutorial: one with an order value less than $100 and one with an order value greater than or equal to $100 so that we can see our XOR gateway in action.

 Go back to the Terminal window where you deployed the process model and execute the following command.